 “It’s kind of like when you meet someone for the first time; you want to be interesting enough but not tell your entire life story.”

-With over 80% of shoppers doing online research before making a purchase, you want to make sure you’re that information source.
+With 81% of shoppers doing online research before making a purchase, you want to make sure you’re that information source.

 What are the benefits of ToFu?

 - Drives engagements.